Use of Personal Information

 - the personal information that you give us during an eligibility check or an application for or purchase of any product or service from us, or that you have given to us during a previous application or as a customer;

-- the personal information that we receive from third parties such as credit reference agencies and fraud prevention agencies (see below), or tax authorities, where we need to contact these third parties as part of your application or in servicing your account with us.
-For mortgage, motor finance and pilot loan applications, we receive information from your employer where you have provided your employment details;
+- the personal information that we receive from third parties such as credit reference agencies and fraud prevention agencies (see below), companies you ask to share your 'Open Banking' information with us (see for more information'), or tax authorities, where we need to contact these third parties as part of your application or in servicing your account with us.
+For motor finance applications, we receive information from your employer where you have provided your employment details;

-- the personal information that you give us if you register interest in a product and/or service, request information or assistance from us or make a complaint.
+- the personal information that you give us if you register interest in a product and/or service, request information or assistance from us or make a complaint; and

 What personal information we process